The Lease Abstract Fields Finance Teams Actually Need

 12. Annual reconciliation timing

-The window during which the landlord is required to deliver the reconciliation statement.
+The window when the landlord must send the reconciliation statement.
 Common values are 90, 120, or 180 days after lease year-end.
-This is what the firm uses to set the close-calendar reminder.
+Use it to set the close-calendar reminder.

 13. Audit rights

-The window during which the tenant can dispute or audit the reconciliation, typically 60 to 180 days after the statement is delivered.
-Often includes notice requirements and limits on how often the audit right can be exercised.
-This is the deadline that drives whether a finding can still be pursued.
+The window when the tenant can dispute or audit the reconciliation.
+It is often 60 to 180 days after the statement arrives.
+It may set notice rules and limit how often you can audit.
+This deadline decides if a finding can still be pursued.

 14. Estimated payments (current)

-The current monthly estimate amounts for CAM, taxes, insurance, and any other pass-throughs.
-Updated annually when the landlord adjusts estimates.
-Used by AP to verify the recurring rent invoice ties to the lease.
+The current monthly estimates for CAM, taxes, insurance, and other pass-throughs.
+The landlord updates them each year.
+AP uses them to check that the rent invoice ties to the lease.

 How to populate the abstract the first time

-The first abstract on a new client takes about 90 minutes for a senior bookkeeper or controller.
-The workflow:
+The first abstract on a new client takes about 90 minutes.
+A senior bookkeeper or controller does it.
+The steps:

-- Pull the executed lease and all amendments.
+- Pull the signed lease and all amendments.
 Read both.

-- Find the basic lease information section near the front of the lease.
-Most of fields 1 through 9 are there.
+- Find the basic lease information section near the front.
+Most of fields 1 through 9 sit there.

 - Find the operating expense section.
-Fields 10, 11, 12 are usually there.
+Fields 10, 11, and 12 are usually there.

-- Find the dispute resolution or audit rights section.
+- Find the dispute or audit rights section.
 Field 13 is there.

-- Pull the most recent rent invoice from the client.
+- Pull the client's most recent rent invoice.
 Field 14 is there.

 - Type the abstract into a one-page template.
-Save alongside the lease.
+Save it with the lease.

 "The single most useful artifact a bookkeeping firm can produce for a commercial-tenant client is a one-page lease abstract that lives next to the lease in the file system.
 Almost every CAM overcharge I have seen recovered started with someone opening the abstract, noticing a number on the reconciliation that did not match a number on the abstract, and asking the right question on day one instead of day forty." - CAMAudit field notes after testing reconciliation samples from published audit cases